 error C2110: '+': cannot add two pointers

-In the worst case, the type we pass does implement all the required operators, but the use case for those operators is not the same as what our function is assuming.
-Types are free to overload the + and / operators for any purpose - they don’t need to mean addition and division.
+In the worst case, the type we pass does implement all the required operators, but not in the way that our template is assuming.
+Types are free to implement operators like +

 #include <type_traits>